RanyaJumah/EDGY/README.md

 Introduction
 ```
-This repo provides the code for the paper "Privacy-preserving Voice Analysis via Disentangled Representations"
+Voice User Interfaces (VUIs) are increasingly popular and built into smartphones, home assistants, and Internet of Things (IoT) devices.
+Despite offering an always-on convenient user experience, VUIs raise new security and privacy concerns for their users.
+In this paper, we focus on attribute inference attacks in the speech domain, as shown in the figure below, demonstrating the potential for an attacker to accurately infer a target user's sensitive and private attributes (e.g. their emotion, sex, or health status) from deep acoustic models.
+To defend against this class of attacks, we design, implement, and evaluate a user-configurable, privacy-aware framework for optimizing speech-related data sharing mechanisms.
+This repo provides the code for this paper "Privacy-preserving Voice Analysis via Disentangled Representations"
 ```
 ![GitHub Logo](/images/Potential_Attacks.png)

 ## Table of Contents
 ```
-* Item 1
+* Training
 * Item 2
   * Item 2a
   * Item 2b